 You can assign one of the fields of your feature layer as feature IDs.
 Feature IDs are needed as common identifiers if you want to use any CSV data or comparison areas.
 The field that is used for feature IDs should hold unique values for all your features.
-If you do not plan to use a CSV file or comparison areas you do not need to assign feature IDs.
+If you do not plan to connect an addtional data source besides your feature layer (such as CSV files, ArcGIS tables etc.) or comparison areas you do not need to assign feature IDs.

-After adding a CSV file you will not be able to change your feature ID again.
+After adding an additional data source such as a CSV file you will not be able to change your feature ID again.